North and South photo

 Cotton was the main crop in the South and the first industry in Georgia.
 Georgia planters exported their cotton to England but it was not treated.

-Thanks to Whitney”s invention, the “Cotton Gin” (Cotton Engine – 1793), which separated the seeds from the fibers, a huge increase in the amount of cotton produced was made possible.
-In 1820, the output was 8 000 times higher than in 1791.
+Thanks to Whitney’s invention, the “Cotton Gin” (Cotton Engine – 1793), which separated the seeds from the fibres, a huge increase in the amount of cotton produced was made possible.
+In 1820, the output was 8,000 times higher than in 1791.

 The increase was achieved by bringing in more slaves to pick the cotton.
 The prosperity of the planters depended more and more on slavery and Southerners broke away from the US.

 Slavery is the root of Southern wealth and industry.
 It is an institution in the South, as well as their peculiar way of life.
-The “Cotton Gin” brought about slavery and civil war.
+The “Cotton Gin” brought about slavery and the Civil War.

 In 1810, there were 7,2 million people in the USA and among those people 1,2 million black slaves.

 Thomas Jefferson, who wrote the Declaration of Independence, owned slaves himself and had a black mistress with whom he had children.
-G. Washington, as a land owner, owned slaves too.
+Georges Washington, as a land owner, owned slaves too.

 Southerners defending the right of slavery asked an unanswerable question: how could they cultivate their fields of tobacco, rice, and cotton without slave workers?

-The situation was different in the North: the climate was cooler and the farms were smaller so there was no need of slaves.
+The situation was different in the North: the climate was cooler and the farms were smaller so there was no need for slaves.
 Many Northerners were abolitionists.

 The Missouri Compromise